cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 # Preparation

 In this section, you will start building a blockchain to play the checkers game.
 You will build it natively with Cosmos SDK v0.50.
-At least you will build some initial elements.
+At least, you will build some initial elements.

-This section builds on the following repositories:
+This section uses the following repositories:

 * A minimal Cosmos v0.50 app with no extra modules, found [here](https://github.com/julienrbrt/chain-minimal).
 * A minimal v0.50 module example, found [here](https://github.com/cosmosregistry/example).